 Smart automation in manufacturing & distribution: Reinventing customer experience from the core

-PepsiCo offers a leading example of this shift.
+PepsiCo exemplifies this shift.
 Once focused primarily on volume, the company has reengineered its supply chain to deliver faster, more predictable, and CX-aligned outcomes, most recently through AI-powered sortation and sustainability initiatives.

 Forward-looking manufacturers now use smart automation to: